 Support for teachers:

-ACT offers ACT Tutor Certification.
-It is an innovative credentialing program to recognize individuals who meet certification requirements to tutor students preparing to take the ACT test.
-Modules include the recommended ACT Basics course as well as any or all of the specialized ACT test subject areas.
-It’s an online certification that provides training and techniques to tutor students to prepare ACT.
-At the end of this course, exam is conducted.
-A certificate is granted and that person can officially become a certified ACT tutor.
+ACT Certified Educators is an innovative credentialing program that recognizes individuals who meet certification requirements designed to enable them to help students prepare to take the ACT test.
+Modules include the ACT Basics course as well as any or all of the specialized ACT test subject areas: English, math, science, reading, and writing.

 Test Day Information: